Siftah/get_iplayer/install/githeadunix.md

 2. Back up and replace existing WPM

 	You may run the WPM from the download location.
-If you wish to replace your existing get_iplayer installation, proceed from step #2 in the WPM [manual installation procedure](manual) after first backing up your existing WPM.
+If you wish to replace your existing get_iplayer installation, proceed from step #2 in the WPM [[manual installation procedure|manual]] after first backing up your existing WPM.

 	If you are replacing a package installation, it is recommended that you first remove the get_iplayer package (but leave external programs installed), then follow the manual installation procedure to install the Git HEAD version to /usr/local/bin (or similar).